INTERVIEW WITH LAURA PINSKY, GHAP CO-FOUNDER

 Laura Pinsky is the co-founder and former director of GHAP.
 She additionally was a counselor for Counseling and Psychological Services at Columbia Health, working with students whose mental health was affected by a physical illness.
 When Laura started at Columbia Health in the early 80s, those infected with AIDS quickly grew to become the largest group of those she counseled.
 With Paul Harding-Douglas, she co-founded GHAP as a way of increasing the amount of accurate information and education available to Columbia Students regarding AIDS.
 Because of this, both she and Paul were made members of the Columbia University Committee on AIDS, convened in 1987.
 Later, she and Paul co-authored The Essential AIDS Fact Book (Pocket Books, 1987) and The Essential HIV Treatment Fact Book (Pocket Books, 1992.)
 She retired in 2014.

-Daniel Chiarilli is the current director of GHAP and has been with the group since 2005.
+Daniel Chiarilli was the former Associate Director of GHAP and was with the group until 2024.
 He began volunteering with GHAP in 2000, when he was receiving his PhD in musicology.
-In addition to leading GHAP, he also is a counselor for the university’s smoking cessation program and an adjunct professor in the department of Music.
+In addition to leading GHAP, he also was a counselor for the university’s smoking cessation program and an adjunct professor in the department of Music.